-- Meet with Academic Advisor a minimum of three (3) times during the semester of the Academic Probation.
+- Meet with a Career and Academic Advisor at least three times during the semester.

-Students placed on Academic Suspension will be notified via US Mail and also through Toro Webmail.
+Students placed on Continued Academic Probation will be notified via US Mail and also through student email.

 Academic Restart is a program designed specifically for students on Academic Probation.
 Students placed on Academic Probation are required to participate in this program and can help them: